theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/dp-200-02_instructions.md

 **Estimated Time**: 60 minutes

-**Pre-requisites**: It is assumed that the case study for this lab has already been read.
-It is assumed that the content and lab for module 1: Azure for the Data Engineer has also been completed

-**Lab files**: The files for this lab are located in the _Allfiles\Labfiles\Starter\DP-200.2_ folder.

 ## Lab overview

 In this lab, the students will be able to determine the appropriate storage type to implement against a given set of business and technical requirements.
 They will be able to create Azure storage accounts and Data Lake Storage account and explain the difference between Data Lake Storage version 1 and version 2.
 They will also be able to demonstrate how to perform data loads into the data storage of choice.